colinswrath/BladeAndBlunt/README.md

 **Includes engine fixes/changes for:**
 `Movement speed for player scale`
-`Block cap should use fBlockMax instead of fPlayerMaxResistance` (also needs to be verified)
+`Block cap should use fBlockMax instead of fPlayerMaxResistance`

 ## Requirements
 * [CMake](https://cmake.org/)